zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

-The Gluu Server allows connections via [Security Assertion Markup Language (SAML)][saml], and an [OpenID][openid] Connect Identity Provider.
+The Gluu Server allows connections via [Security Assertion Markup Language (SAML)][saml], and an [OpenID][openid] Connect Identity Provider that can be configured for single sign-on to any SAML 2.0 or OpenID Connect protected application.
 To do a proper single sign-on , use the following tags you specify the endpoints the Gluu Server communicates with.

 * base-endpoint
 * authorization-endpoint